 ADA Website Compliance Matters

 ADA rules don’t stop at your storefront.
 Today, many lawsuits involve websites that lack support for users with visual, auditory, or motor impairments.
-These are typically filed under Title III of the ADA, which covers public accommodations.

 What makes a website ADA compliant?
 It should follow WCAG 2.1 guidelines, which include, but not limited to:

-- Readable font sizes and color contrast
+Readable font sizes and color contrast

-- Proper use of HTML headers and structure
+Proper use of HTML headers and structure

-- Screen reader-friendly design
+Screen reader-friendly design

-If your site isn’t accessible, you’re potentially at risk of a lawsuit — but more importantly, you’re excluding users who rely on assistive tools to navigate the web.
+If your site isn’t accessible, you’re potentially at risk of a lawsuit, but more importantly, you’re excluding users who rely on assistive tools to navigate the web.

 Need Help?
-Hire a Expert on Fiverr
+Hire an Expert on Fiverr

 Many small businesses don’t have the budget or in-house skills to make websites ADA compliant.